-If have been awarded workstudy, please log on to Marauder Jobs to find on-campus employment
+If you have been awarded Work-Study, please log on to Marauder Jobs to find on-campus employment

 Not Work-Study eligible but still need a job?
-Please login to simplicity to see a listing of all available grant position and other job opportunities.
+Please log in to Simplicity to see a listing of all available grant positions and other job opportunities.
 Before a student is hired for a position, they must first complete a Student Employment Packet.

-It is important to file out the neccessary documentation before beginning employment.
-In addition to filing the appropiate federal and state tax forms (see W4 form and the I9 form ) students should also fill out the appropriate Campus forms (see below).
+It is important to fill out the neccessary documentation before beginning employment.
+In addition to filling out the appropiate federal and state tax forms (see W4 form and the I9 form ) students should also fill out the appropriate Campus forms (see below).